 4 – Music

 He can speak love to us through songs.
-He can encourage us and motivate us by the words He inspired others to write.
-He can and does give us hope in our difficult moments and strength in our weakness.
+He encourages us and motivates us by the words He inspired others to write.
+Music is so powerful for giving us hope in our difficult moments and strength in our weakness.
 Do not discount the power of Godly music in your life.

 5 – Other people

 - Obvious sources – He speaks through the selfless advice of parents and/or other authority figures in your life.
-He can choose to speak to you through your pastor, priest or deacon.
-He generally speaks very audibly through spiritual advisers.
-He speaks through the experts we love and respect who have radio programs or travel around giving talks and conferences.
+His voice is often very audible thorough through spiritual advisers, or your pastor, priest, or deacon (when they are close to God).
+Lastly, also, we can pretty much depend on hearing from Him through the experts we love and respect who have radio programs or travel around giving talks and conferences.

 - Dilemma? – Certainly this doesn’t mean we are supposed to listen to everything everyone else says all the time, right?
 Correct.
 It is really only His voice speaking when the person we hear it from doesn’t have a selfish reason for saying it.
 If there is an ulterior motive behind what was said, then, most often, it probably wasn’t inspired by God.

-In this category may fall examples of how you should choose your career or hobbies.
+In this category may fall examples of “hearing Him” tell you how you should choose your career or hobbies.
 You may think you are doing something good, such as a particular job, hobby, ministry or volunteer effort but that task might be taking time away from other things that you know you should be dedicating yourself to, such as, your family or God.
 (See Martha and Mary test)

 Certain activities eating up your time might be forcing you to compromise your morals or the silence you need to cultivate your relationship with God.
-These are tell-tale signs that God may be using to drop some not-so-subtle hints that you should reconsider your dedication to whatever is keeping you from your true calling.
+These are most likely signs that you should reconsider your dedication to whatever is keeping you from your true calling.